galasa-dev/automation/README.md

 This task is used to build Go code.

 Parameters:
-- The context, describes the path of the go code to build.
+* context: Describes the path to the Go code to build.
-- goArgs include the go command to be executed such as build or install, and any other flags and arguments needed.
+* goArgs: Include the Go command to be executed such as build or install, and any other flags and arguments needed.
-- The other paramters are all environment variables which have default values and can be overwritten if necessary.
+* The other paramters are all environment variables which have default values and can be overwritten if necessary.

-This task uses the latest official GoLang image in order to perform Go commands.
+This task uses the latest official [GoLang image](https://hub.docker.com/_/golang).

-### make

-This task is used to perform the shell command 'make all' and execute a Makefile.

-Parameters:
-- The directory to perform the 'make all' command in.

-This task uses the official GoLang image from DockerHub.

 ### gradle-build

-This task performs a Gradle build.
-It is generic and allows for parameters to dictacte the exact functionality of the build.
-Therefore, it is a highly reusable task.
+This task executes a Gradle build.
+It is generic and allows for parameters to dictate the exact type of build.

 Parameters:
-- The 'context' which is the directory where you want the Gradle build to take place (where the gradle.build file is).
+* context: The directory where you want the Gradle build to take place (where the gradle.build file is).
-- An array, 'build-args', is used to pass any additional arguments to the Gradle build.
-This parameter is to keep the gradle-build task as generic as possible so it can be used in any build situation that requires Gradle.
+* build-args: An array used to pass any additional arguments to the Gradle build.
-- The command to use in the build such as 'publish' or 'build'.
+* command: An array of commands to use in the build such as 'publish' and 'check'.

-This task uses the offical Gradle image from DockerHub in order to perform the Gradle commands.
+This task uses the offical [Gradle image](https://hub.docker.com/_/gradle) from DockerHub.

 ### kaniko-builder

-This task allows you to build and push docker images within a kubernetes cluster or container.
+This task allows you to build and push Docker images within a Kubernetes cluster or container.
+This is needed as Docker virtualisation cannot be performed inside a containerised environment.

 Parameters:
-- The dockerfilePath is the path to the Dockerfile needed for the build.
+* dockerfilePath: The path to the Dockerfile needed for the build.
-- The imageName is the name of the image that the task is going to build.
+* imageName: The name to give the image after it is built, including the tag.
-- The noPush parameter allows you to choose whether you want to push the image built to the given destination (imageName).
+* noPush: Allows you to choose whether you want to push the image built to the given destination (dockerRegistry/imageName).
-- The array, 'buildArgs', is used to pass any arguments needed into the Dockerfile.
+* buildArgs: An array used to pass any build arguments needed into the Dockerfile.

-The task uses kaniko-executor image to perform kaniko commands.
-This image is from gcr.io (Google Container Registry).
+The task uses [kaniko-executor image](https://console.cloud.google.com/gcr/images/kaniko-project/GLOBAL/executor@sha256:23ae6ccaba2b0f599966dbc5ecf38aa4404f4cd799add224167eaf285696551a/details?tag=latest), from gcr.io (Google Container Registry).

+### make

+This task is used to perform the shell command 'make all' to execute a Makefile.

+Parameters:
+* directory: The directory to perform the command in.

+This task uses the official [GoLang image](https://hub.docker.com/_/golang).

 ### maven-build

 This task performs a Maven build.
-It is generic and allows for parameters to dictacte the exact functionality of the build.
-Therefore, it is a highly reusable task.
+It is generic and allows for parameters to dictate the exact type of build.

 Parameters:
-- The 'context' which is the directory where you want the Maven build to take place (where the pom.xml file is).
+* context: The directory where you want the Maven build to take place (where the pom.xml file is).
+* settingsLocation: The location of the settings.xml produced by the maven-gpg task.
+This will normally be /workspace/git/PIPELINE_RUN_NAME/REPO/gpg/settings.xml.
+For the OBR builds, as two Maven builds occur in two different contexts, to avoid doing maven-gpg twice, the settingsLocation is set.
-- An array, 'buildArgs', is used for any additional arguments to pass to Maven.
-This parameter is to keep the maven-build task as generic as possible so it can be used in any build situation that requires Maven.
+* buildArgs: An array used for any additional arguments to pass to Maven.
-- The command to use in the build such as 'deploy' or 'install'.
+* command: An array of commands to use in the build such as 'deploy' or 'install'.

-This task uses the offical Maven image from DockerHub in order to perform the Maven commands.
+This task uses the offical [Maven image](https://hub.docker.com/_/maven) from DockerHub.

 ### maven-gpg

 The Maven build uses the Maven GPG Plugin to sign all of the built artifacts using GnuPG.
-The maven-gpg task uses the GnuPG CLI to put the correct secrets in place for the Maven GPG Plugin to use during the maven-build task.
+This task uses the GnuPG CLI to put the correct secrets in place for the Maven GPG Plugin to use during the maven-build task.
 This task uses the ExternalSecret mavengpg.

 1. The first step makes a new directory within the provided working directory.
 1. The second step performs a gpg command to import the passphrase and gpg key.
 1. In the last step, the settings.xml from the mavengpg secret that has been populated with the galasa.passphrase is copied and put in the directory made in the first step.

 Parameters:
-- The context which is the directory to store the settings.xml for use by a Maven build.
+* context: The location to store the settings.xml for use by a Maven build.

-This task uses the custom gpg image stored in [harbor](https://harbor.galasa.dev/harbor/projects/5/repositories/gpg/artifacts-tab) to perform gpg commands.
-This task also uses the offical busybox image from DockerHub to perform Unix commands.
+This task uses the custom [gpg image](https://harbor.galasa.dev/harbor/projects/5/repositories/gpg/artifacts-tab).
+This task also uses the offical [busybox image](https://hub.docker.com/_/busybox) from DockerHub to perform Unix commands.

 ### recycle-deployment

-1. This task performs a kubernetes rolling restart of the given deployment which shuts down and restarts each container in the deployment one by one.
-1. It then outputs the status of the rolling restart.
-If no status is returned within 3 minutes, it will timeout.
+This task uses the kubectl CLI to recycle deployments on the cluster.

 Parameters:
+* namespace: The name of the Kubernetes Namespace.
+* deployment: The name of the Kubernetes Deployment.

+This task uses the custom [kubectl image](https://harbor.galasa.dev/harbor/projects/5/repositories/kubectl/artifacts-tab).

+### tkn-cli

-- This task takes the deployment name to perform the rollout restart commands on.
+This task is used the Tekton CLI to communicate with Tekton.

+Parameters:
+* context: The directory to perform the command in.
+* command: An array with the parts of the command to perform.

-This task uses the custom kubectl image that is stored in [harbor](https://harbor.galasa.dev/harbor/projects/5/repositories/kubectl/artifacts-tab).
+This task uses the custom [tkn image](https://harbor.galasa.dev/harbor/projects/5/repositories/tkn/artifacts-tab).

+### unix-command

+This task is used to perform Unix commands.

+Parameters:
+* context: The directory to perform the command in.
+* command: An array with the parts of the command to perform.

+This task uses the latest [busybox image](https://hub.docker.com/_/busybox).